DinkyToyz/wtmcsServiceDispatcher/README.md

 Dispatches Cities: Skylines services.

-## Experimentality & Compatibility
+## Compatibility

-This mod is experimental.
-It might work, but it also might not.
-It should not affect saves, but it may well wreak havoc with services while enabled.

-Except when specificaly noted (see options below), the mod does not override any game code, which should minimize incompatibilities with other mods.
+For most optons, this mod does not override any game code, which should minimize incompatibilities with other mods.

 The *prioritize assigned buildings* option does replace one method of the garbage truck ai, and may therefore be incompatible with any other mod that overrides or replaces the garbage truck ai.